COURSE TITLE: FATIGUE RISK MANAGEMENT FOR MANAGERS & SAFETY STAKEHOLDERS

 COURSE HIGHLIGHTS: Everyone feels fatigued now and then.
 It’s a normal biological state that tells us when we need to sleep.
 But when it happens in safety critical, high risk, or influential situations, it can lead to negative operational and financial outcomes with often dangerous results.
 Human fatigue impacts the health, safety and productivity of the 24/7 workforce.
 It can lead to accidents, incidents, and mistakes that can be costly.
 This course is designed to provide executives, managers and supervisors with the practical tools and approaches to effectively manage sleep-related fatigue in the workplace and keep employees healthy, safe and productive.
 Clinton will teach this course from a safety management perspective.

-- GROUP RATE: Discounts are available, please enquire
+- GROUP RATE: Discounts are available please visit ask email@example.com

 This session will be provided in a small class format to enhance your personal learning experience.
-But it also means that we only have room for 16 people.
+But it also means we only have room for a limited number of people.
 Register today to make sure you get a spot on this special training opportunity!

 All of Clinton’s training comes with a One-Year Warranty!